Notice to vacate bungalow: Mayawati sends keys via post, officials say not of allotted house

 RELATED REPORT | Mayawati writes to Yogi: Bungalow 13A was made memorial in 2011

-Mayawati maintained the Lal Bahadur Shashtri Marg house was actually allotted to her.
+Mayawati maintained the Lal Bahadur Shashtri Marg house that was actually allotted to her.
 She said the one on Mall Avenue was allotted for BSP founder Kanshiram’s memorial.
 She attached a 2011 estates department order to support her claim.
 Mayawati, who was then the chief minister, claimed in the letter that she had not been staying at the Lal Bahadur Shashtri Marg bungalow.
 She said she has been living in a portion of the Mall Avenue house to ensure its security and upkeep.

 READ | Mulayam Singh tries to get around SC order, UP tells ex-CMs to vacate official bungalows